 The next is price, the amount of money you will pay for every square inch as you go up in size is not worth it in many cases, with one square inch costing a couple hundred dollars more with some brands.

 The more features the better right?
 Features are important when it comes to getting the most bang for your buck, especially when it comes to equipment like sonar fish finders that aid anglers when fishing.

 Units that have every feature such as side imaging, down imaging, and GPS with mapping are the king of sonar units.
 Some anglers may not need some features, such as side scan on a kayak.

-But features such as mapping and standard high definition down imaging are pretty essential.
+But features such as mapping and standard high definition down imaging and CHIRP sonar are pretty essential.
 Other features like bluetooth, ethernet, and other features are more preferential and depend on what you want your units to include.

 Unit Mounting Options

 There are multiple ways you can mount your unit to your kayak.
 But the most popular option, and also the best option, would be to use products such as the YakAttack sonar unit Mounting system, or the RAM universal marine mounting system.